-Bring your calendar to group meetings so that you can schedule a Troika that day.
+- Bring your calendar to group meetings so that you can schedule a Troika that day.
 If your assistant handles your scheduling, have a hard copy of your schedule for the next month so you can make plans while everyone's together.
-(It's inconvenient to email back and forth to find a date after the meeting.)

-- Appoint someone in your Troika to send a confirmation/reminder a few days before the meeting.
-If you're meeting virtually, you'll need to agree on a platform (eg. Zoom, Facetime, GoogleMeet, etc.) and designate someone to set that up. - Exchange cell phone numbers so that if you are going to be late or need to cancel, you'll be able to notify others.
+(It's inconvenient to email back and forth to find a date after the meeting.) - If meeting in person, the Troika should happen in the same city as where the meeting occurred, unless a different location is mutually agreed upon by all Members. - Appoint someone in your Troika to send a confirmation/reminder a few days before the meeting.
+If you're meeting virtually, you'll need to agree on a platform (e.g., Zoom, Facetime, GoogleMeet, etc.) and designate someone to set that up. - Exchange cell phone numbers so that if you are going to be late or need to cancel, you'll be able to notify others.
 Note: If you need to cancel, please be considerate of other Members.
-As an example - for morning meetings, people are likely to head straight to the Troika without checking their email, so call if you need to cancel the same day. - Confirm both the venue name and address for the Troika.
-(Trust us this may seem simple, but we've had people arrive at different Starbucks!) - Treat your fellow Members with the respect you would like for yourself, do everything in your power to show up on time and don't cancel unless absolutely necessary. - Prior to your Troika: - Logon to The Hub to read your Troika partners' Member profiles, check out their websites, and look at their LinkedIn profiles By doing this you'll have a general idea about what they do and a sense of what you'd like to learn during your Troika. - Think about how you can help fellow Members and their clients, and to whom you can introduce them.
+As an example for morning meetings, people are likely to head straight to the Troika without checking their email, so call if you need to cancel the same day. - Confirm both the venue name and address for the Troika.
+(Trust us this may seem simple, but we've had people arrive at different Starbucks!) - Treat your fellow Members with the respect you would like for yourself, do everything in your power to show up on time and don't cancel unless absolutely necessary. - Prior to your Troika: - O Logon to The Hub to read your Troika partners' Member profiles, check out their websites, and look at their LinkedIn profiles By doing this you'll have a general idea about what they do and a sense of what you'd like to learn during your Troika. - O Think about how you can help fellow Members and their clients, and to whom you can introduce them.
 Identify other partners at their firm who have different specialties.
+Your

-Your Troika partners will appreciate that you took the time to find out what they do - and hopefully follow your lead by doing the same for others!
+Troika partners will appreciate that you took the time to find out what they do - and hopefully follow your lead by doing the same for others!